Jaeyoung-Kim-Dev/JK-Portfolio-V2/README.md

 ## What project is it?

-> This is my second portfolio.
+> This is my second version of portfolio.

 ## Author